Khutzeymateen Spring Grizzly Bear Photography Tour - Great Bear Rainforest, BC, Canada

 Grizzly Bear and Scenic Photos from the Great Bear Rainforest and the Khutzeymateen Grizzly Bear Sanctuary - courtesy of Ocean Light II staff

-The final four days of the trip will be spent in the Khutzeymateen Grizzly Bear Sanctuary, where you can expect to photograph and observe grizzlies on foot at extremely close range (many of the photos shown on this page were taken with a 70-200mm lens by Ocean Light II staff) with a seasoned bear viewing guide.
-This will be the first trip of the season into the Khutzeymateen, so participants will be the first to see the bears as they emerge from hibernation and make their way into the quickly greening estuary (stay tuned in late November for my pictures from my May 2012 trip!).
+The final four days of the trip will be spent in the Khutzeymateen Grizzly Bear Sanctuary, where you can expect to photograph and observe grizzlies from the zodiac and on foot at extremely close range (some of the photos shown on this page were taken with a 70-200mm lens) with a seasoned bear viewing guide.
+This will be the first trip of the season into the Khutzeymateen, so participants will be the first to see the bears as they emerge from hibernation and make their way into the quickly greening estuary.

 This itinerary is a sample only – the exact itinerary of our trip will be dictated by factors such as weather, tides, and photo opportunities, with the crew working within the parameters of safety, time, and the highlights of the area.